canaknesil/in-tune/README.md

 # In Tune

-A simple Android app for musical instrument tuning by ear.
+A simple Android app to tune musical instruments by ear.